robojones/mystuff/README.md

-# mystuff - easier local require and global storage
+# mystuff - easier local require
 This module makes it easier to organize and require your local modules.
 It also gives you the ability to set global variables that you can use in all of your projects.
 ## Installation